catnyay/RankedBot/README.md

 GAMES_DB_CHANNEL and SAVEPOINT_DB_CHANNEL must be empty text channels that no one else uses; because the bot uses it to read/write match results and user profile data.

-(See https://discord.com/developers/docs/getting-started for more info, specifically the "Adding credentials" section)
+(See https://discord.com/developers/docs/getting-started for info on where to find credentials, specifically the "Adding credentials" section)

 ## How to use